-If you have financial problems while you are at the university, or if your Maintenance loan payment is delayed, the Financial Guidance Team may be able to offer you financial assistance.
+If you have financial problems while you are at the university, or if your Maintenance loan payment is delayed at the start of term, the Financial Guidance Team may be able to offer you financial assistance.
 You could be eligible to apply for the following:

-- Emergency Loan Fund – may be offered to students who experience unexpected, temporary financial difficulties
+- Emergency Loan – may be offered to students who experience unexpected, temporary financial difficulties.

 The Financial Guidance team are available to help if you have any queries about the type of funding that may be available to you, are having difficulty managing your money or have any financial concerns.
 The team also have a partnership with Northampton Citizens Advice, if you have a more complex debt or benefit query, to ensure that you are given the best guidance possible.
-For useful budgeting guidance, please see the UCAS budget calculator.
+For useful budgeting guidance, please see the Financial Guidance Teams Budgeting Learning Module.

 Paying your own fees

 If you intend to pay your own fees, you should ensure that you have the means to make the appropriate payment on the payment due dates.

 To pay any of the fees required from you, or for information on accepted forms of payments, please visit our Finance Payment Portal.